kenmurphy/anthropic_mastery/memory-bank/activeContext.md

 ## Current Work Focus

+### Enhanced Course Generation Implementation Complete

+**LATEST UPDATE (August 11, 2025)**: Successfully implemented enhanced course generation with topic refinement

+The project has completed a significant enhancement to the course generation system to improve the quality of "original topics":

+1. **Topic Refinement System**: Added AI-powered refinement of raw cluster concepts into high-quality learning topics
+2. **Two-Phase Generation**: Refine original topics once on creation, generate fresh related topics on both creation and fetching
+3. **Improved Deduplication**: Intelligent merging with original topics taking priority
+4. **Type Tracking**: Clear distinction between 'original' and 'related' concept types
+5. **Enhanced API Integration**: New AnthropicService methods for sophisticated topic processing

-### Major Database Refactoring Complete - Message Model Separation
+### Previous Major Achievement - Message Model Separation

-**LATEST UPDATE (August 10, 2025)**: Successfully separated messages from conversations into their own model
+**August 10, 2025**: Successfully separated messages from conversations into their own model

 The project has completed a significant database refactoring to improve scalability and prepare for learning analytics: